-Word 2010's AutoCorrect feature can build common fractions for you.
-Actually, Word doesn't build fractions as much as it pulls them from a set of existing fraction "characters."
-Sadly, Word has only a few of those fraction characters.
-When you need your own, specific fraction, such as 3/64, you can create it on your own:
+The AutoCorrect feature in Word 2013 can build common fractions for you.
+Actually, it doesn't build them as much as it pulls them from a set of existing fraction "characters."
+Sadly, Word has only a few of these fraction characters.
+When you need your own, specific fraction, such as 3/64, you can create it this way:

 Press Ctrl+Shift+= (the equal sign).

 This keyboard is the shortcut for the superscript command.
 This will allow you to type your numerator.

 Type the numerator — the top part of the fraction.

 This turns off the superscript.
 Now you can move on to the next part of your fraction.